EternityForest/THUNDERWARS/README.md

 * What other tasks will be made possible or easier by completing the mission?
 * What are the next actionable steps to completing the task?
+* Can or should this project or desired new behavior be reinforced by attaching it to something you already do?

 ### 🛡 DEFENSIVE STRATEGY